CS6780 - Advanced Machine Learning

-This course gives a graduate-level introduction to machine learning and statistical pattern recognition and in-depth coverage of new and advanced methods in machine learning, as well as their underlying theory.
-It emphasizes approaches with practical relevance and discusses a number of recent applications of machine learning, such as data mining, computer vision, robotics, text and web data processing.
+This course gives a graduate-level introduction to machine learning and in-depth coverage of new and advanced methods in machine learning, as well as their underlying theory.
+It emphasizes approaches with practical relevance and discusses a number of recent applications of machine learning in areas like information retrieval, recommender systems, data mining, computer vision, natural language processing and robotics.
 An open research project is a major part of the course.

 In particular, the course will cover the following topics: